 “Java-Log has introduced an innovative new firelog formula that addresses newest trends in sustainability.
-The new Java-Log All Renewable Firelog is made from recycled coffee grounds and 100 percent renewable non-petroleum wax.”
+The new Java-Log All Renewable Firelog is made from recycled coffee grounds and 100% renewable non-petroleum wax.”

-I’m glad you asked, we’ll explore the gas vs. wood vs. firelogs vs. central heat and air next time at The Fun Times Guide to Living Green.
+I’m glad you asked, we’ll explore the gas vs. wood vs. firelogs vs. central heat and air in another post real soon.

-Oh, and by the way, you can find Java-Logs at many major retailers such as Kroger, Wal-Mart, Ace Hardware, etc. I purchased a case at Kroger for about $20 (around $3/log).
+Oh, and by the way, you can find Java-Logs at many major retailers such as Kroger, Walmart, Ace Hardware, Amazon, etc. I purchased a case at Kroger for about $20 (around $3/log).